OSE3Sandbox/openshiftv3-workshop/GitLab.md

 Create a new account then login.
 You can also login as root, using any password ...
 You should take note of this very secure practice :)

-Create a project and put some files in.
-You can git clone, git add and git push your project on your laptop to validate that your installation.
+Create a project and start to put some files in.
+Validate that it works using what you have learned during the Git presentation.